Urbana-Lincoln Hotel-Lincoln Square Mall: Hotel history

 A local booster organization called the Urbana Hotel Company began raising money for a hotel in Urbana in 1921.
 The group raised $223,000 by selling shares in the hotel, and construction on the Urbana-Lincoln Hotel began in 1923.
 The hotel opened to guests by November of that year and was formally dedicated on January 31, 1924.
 Local architect Joseph Royer designed the hotel in the Tudor Revival style; the building features extensive half-timbering on its stucco exterior.
 The hotel was not profitable, and the Urbana Hotel Company went bankrupt in 1937; the hotel stayed open after the company was reorganized.

 A new management company, the Urbana-Lincoln Company, took over the hotel in 1944 and extensively modernized it in the following decade.
 The hotel was incorporated into the mall's plans from the outset and was sold to mall owners Carson Pirie Scott shortly after the mall opened.
 After failing to turn a profit, the hotel closed in 1975 and was slated to be demolished.
 In the 1970s, the Jumer Hotel chain purchased the hotel.
 The new owners renovated and reopened the hotel later in the decade, and an addition was built on the building in 1982.
 The Jumer Hotel chain sold the hotel in 2001.

 From 2001 the hotel was bought and sold multiple times.
 In 2010, developer Xiao Jin "XJ" Yuan bought the hotel for $600,000, renaming it the Urbana Landmark Hotel.
 Yuan made renovations to the hotel, including fixing the roof, upgrading the HVAC and plumbing systems, and modernizing some rooms.
 Yuan's plans were to open the hotel in phases beginning in 2012.
 In July 2015, Yuan put the hotel up for sale for $5.4M, and the hotel closed in April 2016.

 After three failed attempts to sell the hotel, Icon Hospitality LLC purchased the hotel in January 2020 for $1M, with plans to invest $15M into renovations and re-open the hotel as the Hotel Royer Urbana, Tapestry Collection by Hilton.
 The renovated hotel was set to open in late 2024, after a series of previous estimates given by developers to Urbana city officials regarding the date of the hotel's opening passed with renovations still incomplete.
 On April 16, 2025, with years-long renovations of the historic hotel finally complete, the former Urbana-Lincoln Hotel opened its doors for overnight stays for the first time in half a decade, now bearing the name of the iconic Urbana architect responsible for the design of the hotel's original construction a century prior.
-The redeveloped Hotel Royer boasts a total of 131 rooms for guest stays, and its 'Writer's Room' restaurant & 'Lloyd's Parlor' bar are both open to the public.
+The redeveloped Hotel Royer opened with a total of 131 rooms for guest stays, and its 'Writer's Room' restaurant & 'Lloyd's Parlor' bar are both open to the public.